verrazzano/examples/todo-list/README.md

     - Verify the configuration by using the application to see the ToDo list.

 ## Lift and Shift
-Begin the process to move the sample domain to Kubernetes with Verrazzano:
+Begin the process to move the sample domain to Kubernetes with Verrazzano.
 1. [Create a WDT Model](#create-a-wdt-model).
     - Run WDT's `discoverDomain` tool to create a model and application archive.
 2. [Create a Docker image](#create-a-docker-image).